 Overlays can be used over your mattress to give you a more comfortable sleeping surface.
-You can have a lie down and see how you feel on the natural fleece heel protector from BES or the Coolmax sheets or the high spec Treat-Eezi overlay design from Dan Medica south.
+You can have a lie-down and see how you feel on the natural fleece heel protector from BES or the Zone sleep Topper or the high spec Treat-Eezi overlay design from Dan Medica south.
 Come and try these overlay solutions, but if your mattress is lumpy or saggy, an overlay won’t improve your comfort, a new mattress may be the only solution.

 Bedding for sensitive skin and for maintaining an even temperature is available and we can advise you on makes and suppliers of comfortable sheets and covers.